thephpleague/uri-parser/README.md

 ### Port validation

-If you have a port, you can validate it against the parser.
+If you have a port, you can validate it using the `League\Uri\is_port` function.
 The port is considered to be valid if it is:

 - a numeric value which follow [RFC3986 rules](https://tools.ietf.org/html/rfc3986#section-3.2.3);